Beginner's Guide to the Analytics Reports API

 If you’re new to working with APIs, you’ll need to learn a few things before we can get started with the tutorial.
 While it might feel like it’s taking a while to get to the good stuff, the overview and information sections are important.

-- Before you begin helps you choose and install the tool to run your exports
+- Prerequisites helps you choose and install the tool to run your exports

 - Have this information handy lists information you’ll need to use the Analytics Reports API